Information and support for specific student groups

 • the Student Advice Service will discuss your options with you, including any break you might need to take from study or assessments

-• the Money Advice Service offer help with managing your money and any benefits you might be eligible for
+• the Money Advice Service can tell you about any benefits you might be eligible for

 • you'll find comfort in a range of health and wellbeing services.

 We also run the ARU Breastfeeding Support Hub, which offers professional support around breastfeeding and lactation as well as practical, social and emotional support for families.
-You are welcome to breastfeed in any space on campus.
+You're welcome to breastfeed in any space on campus.

 We know that studying alongside being a parent can feel like you're taking on a lot.
 But you're not alone, and there's plenty of help and support at ARU.
 This includes: